wangbertha/portfolio-website/README.md

 ## Description

-My version of a portfolio website, using TypeScript & React.
-Check out [my deployment!](wangbertha.netlify.app/)
+My version of a portfolio website, using TypeScript & React and hosted with Netlify.
+Check out [my deployment!](wangbertha.com)

 Follow the instructions below to use this as a template for your own portfolio website!
 I love helping others, but please **attribute me** in your project.